nicole-schlosberg/Disney-Princesses/README.md

 # Disney-Princesses

-This project corresponds with a paper written about Disney Princesses, and how aspects of the princesses appearance are not accurate for their ages.
-Thus impacting the young girls who engage with this media.
+This project corresponds with a paper I wrote about Disney Princesses (if interested in the paper please reach out).
+Ariel, Jasmine, and Snow White have been redrawn to be more accurate to their age.
+I created a ShinyApp to show the original princess followed by the redrawn version.

 Created: https://06w8d7-nicole0schlosberg.shinyapps.io/DIsney_Princess/